How to Become an EMT: Career Roadmap

 Learn how to become an EMT.
 Research the education and career requirements, training and licensure information and experience required for starting a career as an emergency medical technician.

 Emergency medical technicians (EMTs) provide care to injured and ill patients outside of medical facilities and hospitals.
 EMTs evaluate a person's health and provide appropriate medical care until the injured person can be taken to a hospital to receive treatment.
+This profession can be physically demanding, since EMTs life and move patients.
+EMTs also come into contact with contagious diseases on a regular basis, though following safety precautions will minimize their risk.

 |Degree Level||No degree is required, though a specified number of training hours through an approved certificate program are necessary to comply with licensing requirements.|